Workerbee2/aws-bootcamp-cruddur-2023/journal/week1.md

 **Step 9 - Created a new api endpoint**
 - Opened our API file then opened the OpenAPI extension, and under paths, added a new path for our notifications feature.
-- We then  edited the file and adde3d the following code block,
+- We then  edited the file and added the following code block,( I copied the code from AWS DynamoDB documentation and edited it as per the tutorial)

 ```
   /api/activities/notifications: